 - Assam was also involved in various freedom movements.
 With the enthusiastic participation of many courageous activists Assam, along with the entire nation, became independent in 1947.

-- Beginning of the era of Colonial Assam started in the year 1824 when lower Assam came under the control of British Empire.
+- The beginning of the era of Colonial Assam started in the year 1824 when lower Assam came under the control of the British Empire.

 - The Yandaboo Treaty in 1825, preceded by the end of Burmese rule in Assam, was a landmark of colonial rule in Assam as it led to the commencement of British rule.
 In the year 1839, the land of Assam first experienced the Company Raj within its premises

 - Assam government and politics involves the various political parties that rule the state and function as opposition in the legislative assembly.